How to Install Waterfox on Debian

 For tarball installation (manual method):

-Unlike APT and Flatpak, tarball installations do not update automatically.
+Unlike Flatpak, tarball installations do not update automatically.
 To update Waterfox installed from a tarball, download the latest version using the same commands from the installation section, then extract it to /opt to replace the existing installation:

 LATEST_VERSION=$(curl -s https://api.github.com/repos/BrowserWorks/Waterfox/releases/latest | grep -oP '"tag_name": "\K[^"]+')